CoalTrain1618/Milestone_P1/README.md

 * Favicon.io
   * Used for favicons generated

-* Fontawesome
+* Font Awesome
   * Used for Icons across site

 * ChatGPT
-  * Used for generation website logo and images used
+  * generating the website logo and images some images used

-* Balsamic
+* Balsamiq
   * Creating and designing the Wireframes for Men of Wales

-* Git hub
+* GitHub
   * used for hosting files and deployment

 * Git
-  * Used for commiting changes and pushing to Github.
+  * Used for committing changes and pushing to GitHub.

 * VS Code
   * Code editor used for writing all code in this project.